A Brief History

 (An interesting historical note: Mrs. Storrow was very instrumental in the early years of Girl Scouting in this country.
 She founded Our Chalet in Switzerland and started a leadership training camp for Girl Scouts.
 In the early 1930’s she divided her Long Pond camp into two parts: the Girl Scout camp (Pine Tree) and Pinewoods Camp.
 Boston dancers referred to Pinewoods as “Long Pond” through much of the ’40’s.
 Lily Conant and May Gadd from New York had a role in naming the cabins and pavilions at the camp.
 Eventually Mrs. Storrow willed Pinewoods Camp to Lily Conant.
 For 30 years the Conant family ran Pinewoods Camp, until Pinewoods Camp, Inc. was formed in 1975.)

 The organization which started out in 1915 as the United States Branch of the English Folk Dance Society went through various changes of name and organizational structure over the years.
 In 1928, after years of minimal ties between the Boston and New York branches, “The Federation of American Branches of the English Folk Dance Society” was formed to encourage greater cooperation among the branches, which by then also included Rochester.
 At a 1937 meeting, it was voted that the New York Branch should be dissolved and that New York should become the national headquarters of The English Folk Dance Society of America.
 People in the Boston Centre agreed to this organizational change.
 The name of the organization centered in New York eventually evolved into the Country Dance and Song Society (CDSS), which today is considered the “parent organization” of the Country Dance Society, Boston Centre, as well as of hundreds of other organizations.
 In 1940 the Boston Centre name was changed, from The English Folk Dance Society, Boston Centre, to the Country Dance Society, Boston Centre; this change reflected the fact that American square dancing had been officially added to its activities.
 (Boston may have used the word “Centre” rather than “Center” to indicate that it was more than just a center of the New York organization.)
+The organization was incorporated in 1945.

 American country dance had been part of EFDS/CDS activities for years.
 As early as Cecil Sharp’s time, people were aware of American country dancing.
 Louise Chapin, Mary McNair, Gene Gowing, and others encouraged American dance.
 During the hardships of World War II, dance organizations which were focused primarily on dances from other countries (like England) had to justify their continued activity in part by including forms of American dancing.
 By the end of the war, Louise Chapin was teaching square dancing.
 (In the last week of her life, in 1944, Helen Storrow had attended a square dance, as well as an English country dance party.)
 At the same time, Ralph Page was teaching contras and squares in New Hampshire and the Herman’s were setting up Folk Dance House, teaching primarily international dancing, in New York City.
 All of these strands of dancing were becoming aware of each other by the end of the ’40’s.
 Contras and squares were becoming more “official.”
 Louise Winston, Ted Sannella (whose father-in-law, Irvin Davis, played an important role in CDS, Boston), and others were central figures in the American dancing of CDS, Boston.